pryv/dev-site/source/open-api/index.md

 ### Import

-The OpenAPI description of Pryv.io can be directly imported into Postman to test the API's functionality.
+The OpenAPI description of Open-Pryv.io or Pryv.io Entreprise can be directly imported into Postman to test the API's functionality.

 - **1.** If Postman has not yet been installed on your computer, you can download it from [here](http://www.getpostman.com).